infofactory/bard-multiprompt-ai/README.md

 ## How to Use

-This addon under the hood uses [EchoLabs's Prism](https://github.com/echolabsdev/prism).
+This addon under the hood uses [PrismPHP](https://github.com/prism-php/prism).

 Providers are configured following Laravel's environment configuration best practices: